lurchmath/lurchmath.github.io/docs/tut-07-rules.md

 If you want it to know how those symbols operate, you have to load in a mathematical library that defines them.
 Then those symbols will behave in the expected way.
-(Depending, of course, on which mathematical definitions appear in the library you load!)
+(Of course, that depends on which mathematical definitions appear in the library you load!)

 ## Add meaning with rules